A topic from the subject of Calibration in Chemistry.

 Procedure:

-3. Plot the absorbance values against the corresponding analyte concentrations to construct a calibration curve.
+4. Plot the absorbance values (y-axis) against the corresponding analyte concentrations (x-axis) to construct a calibration curve.
+Use a spreadsheet program or graphing software.

 Key Procedures:

-• Choosing a suitable wavelength: The wavelength should be where the analyte has maximum absorbance, which can be determined from its absorption spectrum.
+• Choosing a suitable wavelength: The wavelength should be the λmax (wavelength of maximum absorbance) of the analyte, which can be determined from its absorption spectrum using a spectrophotometer scan.

-• Calibrating the spectrophotometer: Before measuring absorbance, the spectrophotometer should be calibrated using a blank solution (e.g., water or solvent).
+• Calibrating the spectrophotometer: Before measuring absorbance, the spectrophotometer should be calibrated using a blank solution (e.g., the solvent used to prepare the solutions).
+This sets the absorbance of the blank to zero.

-• Using clean cuvettes: Cuvettes should be clean and free of scratches to ensure accurate absorbance readings.
+• Using clean cuvettes: Cuvettes should be clean and free of scratches or fingerprints to ensure accurate absorbance readings.
+Handle cuvettes carefully by the frosted sides.

 Significance: